Acupuncture + Chinese herbal medicine sessions with Dr. Aimée Derbes, LAc

 I'm pregnant.
 Is it safe to receive acupuncture?

 I work with adults over the age of 18 of all ages and genders.
 Acupuncture and Chinese medicine are incredibly effective natural treatment options for children; send me a message, and I would be more than happy to refer you to one of the many great pediatric practitioners I know and have worked with.

 Scientists are still working towards a complete understanding of what, exactly, is going on in the body during and after an acupuncture treatment.
 Current scientific investigation shows that acupuncture stimulates and has lasting effects on the following:

 the body's electrical field

 The big picture includes elements of these theories, plus more that we haven't yet figured out how to recognize, measure, or synthesize with the tools we currently have available.
 One of the best books I’ve read about how recent discoveries in modern physiology confirm what the Chinese classical texts have known for the past 2,000+ years is The Spark in the Machine, which I highly recommend.

 Acupuncture should never be painful.
 That said, many people feel *some* sensation for a couple of seconds after the needles go in : sensations often described as a heaviness, a sense of movement, a release, a quick jump, warmth, or coolness.
 Like so much in Chinese medicine, the experience is individual, and it can change from treatment to treatment.

 HOW many sessions will i need?

-Some people experience a resolution of their condition in just a few treatments, while others benefit more from regular treatments over the long term to keep things balanced and prevent flare ups.
+Some people experience a resolution of their condition in just a few treatments, while others benefit more from regular treatments or monthly tune-ups over the long term to keep things balanced and prevent flare ups.
 Whatever your health goals are, we will discuss your treatment options and make a plan together at your appointment.